Machine Learning in Orbit Estimation: a Survey: Thermospheric Density Mass Models

+For a more detailed look at the history of thermospheric density mass models and a comparison of recent models, we recommend the review by~\citet{Emmert2015} and Chapter 8.6 in~\citet{Vallado2001}.

+Empirical models use space weather indexes as input for forecasting and estimating local density, but the results are far from exact when used in Orbit Prediction~\cite{Vallado2014a}.
+On average, these models have a one-sigma accuracy of 10-15\%, depending on the model, solar activity, and location~\cite{HE201831}.
+The data used in their configuration limits their predictive capacity, and forecast errors of the driving features can further compromise them.
+For example, a 10\% error in Extreme Ultraviolet (EUV) light prediction can result in more than 200 km uncertainty for a given satellite after 7 days~\cite{Emmert2014}.

-The use of machine learning for space weather indexes, such as the $F_{10.7}$, which is a proxy for EUV light, dates back to the 90's, when a ANN was used to predict solar flux~\cite{Williams1991} or Gleisner et al. \cite{Gleisner1996PredictingGS} predicted geomagnetic storms using Time delay Neural Networks (TDNN).
-On the whole, due to the public availability of space weather indexes, and their natural periodic features, this area has an ample array of scientific publications~\cite{Huang2009,Yaya2017,Tobiska2000,warren2017,stevenson2022} and for an extensive review of all machine learning applications in this particular field we recommend the excellent survey done by Camporeale \cite{Camporeale2019}.
+Since the 1990’s, Machine Learning has been used to forecast space weather indexes, such as the $F_{10.7}$, which is a proxy for EUV light.
+For example, an Artificial Neural Network (ANN) was used to predict solar flux~\cite{Williams1991}, and Time delay Neural Networks (TDNN) were used to predict geomagnetic storms~\cite{Gleisner1996PredictingGS}.
+There is an abundance of scientific publications on this topic~\cite{Huang2009,Yaya2017,Tobiska2000,warren2017,stevenson2022}, and a comprehensive review is available in Camporeale's comprehensive survey~\cite{Camporeale2019}.